d3v3l0/python-semver--tomschr/docs/usage.rst

       >>> Version(**d)
       Traceback (most recent call last):
       ...
-      ValueError: 'major' is negative.
+      ValueError: Argument -3 is negative.
 A version can only be positive.

   As a minimum requirement, your dictionary needs at least the ``major`` key, others can be omitted.
 You get a ``TypeError`` if your